fauzansayyed/HR-Attrition-Report-Analysis-using-Power-BI/README.md

 # HR Attrition Report Analysis using Power BI

 Welcome to the HR Attrition Report Analysis using Power BI project!
-The primary aim of this project is to analyze employee attrition within an organization based on a comprehensive dataset.
+This project aims to analyze employee attrition within an organization based on a comprehensive dataset.

 ## Data Descriptions

 ### Employee Attrition Dataset
 The dataset includes information on employee attrition within the organization.
 It provides details about each employee, their job roles, satisfaction scores, performance metrics, and reasons for attrition.

+## Technologies Used

+- Power BI
+- DAX (Data Analysis Expressions)
+- Power BI Query

 ## Visualization using Power BI